Kazedaa/A-Whole-New-World-Seamless-Image-Inpainting/README.md

 # A Whole New World: Seamless Image Inpainting

 Image inpainting is a computer vision task that involves filling in missing or damaged parts of an image.
 It has various applications including photo editing, image restoration, and object removal.
-The focus of this project is on image inpainting using PatchGAN, a type of Generative Adversarial Network (GAN), on the CelebA dataset, which contains over 200,000 celebrity images.
+The project focuses on image inpainting using PatchGAN, a type of Generative Adversarial Network (GAN), on the CelebA dataset, which contains over 200,000 celebrity images.

 ## Methodology